attilagenc/cs612/README.md

 # Online Shopping Web Application
 # Overview
-Our term project is a cloud-enabledi, scalable, mobile-ready, offline-storage, AngularJS powered online shopping web application.
+Our term project is a cloud-enabled, scalable, mobile-ready, offline-storage, AngularJS powered online shopping web application.
 Our project utilizes Amazon Web Services infrastructure to provide necessary online shopping functionality.

 Online deployments of the application can be accessed by: